Sheriff Candidate is Impersonating a Licensed Social Worker: AG and State Licensing Officials Investigating

 The newspaper submitted a public records request for all grant applications submitted by Derrick Jackson between 2020-2024.

-Derrick Jackson was asked by email: “Do you have any explanation for fabricating your qualifications for almost a decade by publicly stating you are a social worker, and a social worker, LMSW?
+Derrick Jackson was asked by email: “Do you have any explanation for fabricating your qualifications for almost a decade by publicly stating you are a social worker?

 At the April 2024 League of Women Voters Washtenaw County Sheriff Forum, Sheriff candidate Alyshia Dyer repeatedly called out Derrick Jackson for lying.
 Dyer is the only social worker running in the primary election.
 She is licensed (Masters Social Worker Limited #6851114613) and in the midst of completing her 4,000 hours of supervised training.

-As a panelist at an August 2020 event sponsored by the National Association of Social Workers (Michigan chapter), Jackson identified himself as a LMSW.
+As a panelist at an August 2020 event sponsored by the National Association of Social Workers (Michigan chapter), Jackson identified himself as a social worker.
 Duane Breijak, LMSW-Macro, is the Executive Dir. of the National Association of Social Workers, Michigan Chapter.
-When reached by phone, and asked how Derrick Jackson had participated in the organization’s August 2020 continuing education program identified as Derrick Jackson, LMSW, Breijak said, “We try to double check the license of every speaker.
-Participants fill out a form that includes biographical data, and it’s possible Derrick Jackson self-identified as having the LMSW.”
+When reached by phone, and asked how Derrick Jackson had participated in the organization’s August 2020 continuing education program identified as a social worker, Breijak said, “We try to double check the license of every speaker.
+Participants fill out a form that includes biographical data, and it’s possible Derrick Jackson self-identified as a social worker.”

 This screen capture above from Derrick Jackson’s campaign website is also evidence of him violating Michigan’s Public Health Code by referring to himself as a “Social Worker.